88-degrees/Book-of-Changes/appendix03s2.md

 lower garments (as patterns to the people), and good order was secured all under heaven.
 The idea of all this was taken, probably, from **Qián** and **Kūn** (the first **☰** and eighth **☷** trigrams, or the first **䷀** and second **䷁** hexagrams).

 16. They hollowed out trees to form canoes; they cut others long and thin to make oars.
 Thus arose the benefit of canoes and oars for the help of those who had no means of intercourse with others.
 They could now reach the most distant parts, and all under heaven were benefited.
-The idea of this was taken, probably, from Hwân (the fifty-ninth hexagram).
+The idea of this was taken, probably, from [**Huàn ䷺**](e6b6a3huan.md) (the fifty-ninth hexagram).

 17. They used oxen (in carts) and yoked horses (to chariots), thus providing for the carriage of what was heavy, and for distant journeys, -- thereby benefiting all under the sky.
 The idea of this was taken, probably, from [**Suí ䷐**](e99a8fsui.md) (the seventeenth hexagram).